olafollgaard/makeArduino/README.md

 ### `TARGET_SYSTEM` = `tiny_84` or `tiny_85`
 1. Set up Arduino as ISP, as detailed below
 2. Plug Arduino ISP into the USB port, which should show up as `/dev/ttyACM0`
-3. `make burnfuses` - this only needs to be done once
+3. `make burnfuses` - this only needs to be done once for each chip
 4. `make upload`

 #### Setting up Arduino as ISP